padraignix/padraignix.github.io/_posts/2025-8-20-defcon33-quantumvillage-qkd.md

 | 90                | 2.665     | 2,511       | 0.492      | 0.508      |
 | 95                | 2.741     | 1,256       | 0.474      | 0.526      |

 Now the leakage starts to show up.
-At 50% the sequence is almost a fair coin: ~50/50.
+At 50% the sequence is basically a fair coin: ~50/50.
 As you raise the cutoff and keep only louder avalanches the distribution skews, topping 52.6% ones vs 47.4% zeros at the highest cutoffs.

 If you take all bits, you see random garbage.
 The higher the cutoff, the more pronounced the bias, however the less data to work with.
 We need to find the middle ground.
 If you select only the tail, which based on our graph above is around 70%, we're left with a slightly unfair coin, but enough data to work with.
 When you concatenate tens of thousands of those bits, the bias is enough to "shine through", as we will see when we align the stream into bytes as part of the challenge.